philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 export * from './combineReducers'
 ```

-Let's add an NPM script `build` in our package.json so that we can convientiely bunlde our files from the terminal:
+Let's add an NPM script `build` in our package.json so that we can conveniently bundle our files from the terminal:

 ```json
 // package.json